willybahuaud/gaitcha

 Why

-Most captcha solutions either rely on third-party services (sending user data to external servers) or use proof-of-work challenges that automated browsers can solve trivially.
+Most captcha solutions either rely on third-party services (sending user data to external servers) or use proof-of-work alone — which automated browsers solve without breaking a sweat.

 Gaitcha takes a different approach: it watches how the user reaches and checks a visible checkbox.
 Humans hesitate, deviate, decelerate, click slightly off-center.
 Bots click perfectly, instantly, without inertia.
 The behavioral log is scored server-side — no external API, no user fingerprinting, fully stateless.